Düsseldorf

 Düsseldorf began as a small settlement at the mouth of the Düssel River, gaining city rights in 1288 after the Battle of Worringen.
 In the Late Middle Ages and Renaissance, it grew into a regional political and cultural centre under the Dukes of Berg and later as the capital of the United Duchies of Jülich-Cleves-Berg.
 The 17th and 18th centuries saw flourishing arts and architecture, with Düsseldorf becoming known for its court culture and early art academy.
 During the Napoleonic era, it was briefly part of the Grand Duchy of Berg before coming under Prussian control in 1815, where it industrialised rapidly in the 19th century.
-During the 20th century, Düsseldorf developed into one of Germany’s most important centres for administration, business, and culture.
+During the 20th century, Düsseldorf developed into one of Germany's most important centres for administration, business, and culture.
 In 1946, it became the capital of the newly created state of North Rhine-Westphalia, strengthening its political role.

 Düsseldorf is classified as a GaWC Alpha- world city.
-It is an international business and financial centre, renowned for its fashion and trade fairs, and is headquarters to one Fortune Global 500 and two DAX companies.
+It is an international business and financial centre, known for its fashion and trade fairs, and is headquarters to two Fortune Global 500 (Uniper and Metro) and three DAX companies (Rheinmetall, Henkel and GEA).
 Messe Düsseldorf organises nearly one fifth of premier trade shows.
 Düsseldorf Airport is Germany's fourth-busiest airport, serving as the main international hub for the Ruhr, Germany's largest urban area.
 Mercer's 2023 Quality of Living survey ranked Düsseldorf the tenth most livable city in the world.

 There are 22 institutions of higher education in the city including the Heinrich-Heine-Universität Düsseldorf, the university of applied sciences (Hochschule Düsseldorf), the academy of arts (Kunstakademie Düsseldorf, whose members include Joseph Beuys, Emanuel Leutze, August Macke, Gerhard Richter, Sigmar Polke, and Andreas Gursky), and the university of music (Robert-Schumann-Musikhochschule Düsseldorf).
 The city is also known for its influence on electronic/experimental music (Kraftwerk) and its Japanese community.
 As the second largest city of the Rhineland, Düsseldorf holds Rhenish Carnival celebrations in February/March, which rank as the third most prominent in Germany after those of Cologne and Mainz.

 Etymology

-The name Düsseldorf is derived from the small river Düssel, which joins the Rhine at the city’s location.
+The name Düsseldorf is derived from the small river Düssel, which joins the Rhine at the city's location.
 The suffix -dorf (German for "village") reflects the original character of the settlement as a fishing and farming community on the riverbanks.
 Thus, the literal meaning of Düsseldorf is "village on the Düssel."

 As the settlement expanded and developed into a regional and later international centre, the name remained unchanged.
-Düsseldorf is unusual among Germany’s major cities in having retained the -dorf suffix, which is otherwise mostly associated with small villages.
+Düsseldorf is unusual among Germany's major cities in having retained the -dorf suffix, which is otherwise mostly associated with small villages.

 In the Limburgish language, called Düsseldorfer Platt, the city is called Düsseldörp.